-Investors are taxed on the difference between what they paid for the asset and what they sold it for.
-The federal rate in the U.S. currently tops out at 20%, well below the top marginal rate of 37% on wages and salaries.
+Investors are taxed on the difference between what they paid for an asset and what they sold it for.
+The U.S. federal rate for investments held at least one year currently tops out at 20%, well below the top marginal rate of 37% on wages and salaries.
 (Investments held for a year or shorter are taxed the same as wages and salaries.)
-As with all investments, an additional 3.8% tax applies to capital gains earned by individuals earning at least $200,000 or married couples earning $250,000, to fund the U.S. health-insurance subsidy program known as Obamacare.
+As with all investments, an additional 3.8% tax applies to capital gains earned by individuals earning at least $200,000, or married couples earning $250,000, to fund the U.S. health-insurance subsidy program known as Obamacare.
 And a higher 28% capital gains rate applies to transactions involving certain investments in small businesses and in collectibles such as art, antiques, stamps, wine and precious metals.
 States also tax capital gains but have varying approaches.

 2. Who pays them?

-Though anybody can have capital gains, it’s generally the very wealthiest of taxpayers who derive the bulk of their riches from capital gains profits on investments.
-More than 59% of taxpayers earning at least $250,000 reported capital gains income in 2017 versus about 15% of those earning $50,000 to $100,000, according to Internal Revenue Service tax-return data.
-And some low-income taxpayers don’t pay the tax at all: Individuals earning up to $40,000 pay a 0% capital gains rate this year.
+Though anybody can have capital gains, it’s generally the very wealthiest of taxpayers who derive the bulk of their riches from capital gains on investments.
+Capital gains taxes don’t apply to common tax-favored retirement vehicles such as 401(k)s or individual retirement accounts; taxpayers pay ordinary rates on those gains earned in traditional accounts.
+Some low-income taxpayers don’t pay the capital gains tax at all; individuals earning up to $40,400 pay a 0% capital gains rate this year.
 Homeowners also get a break.
-The first $250,000 in proceeds from the sale of primary residences are exempt from capital gains taxes for single person, or twice that for a married couple.
+The first $250,000 in proceeds from the sale of a primary residence is exempt from capital gains taxes for a single person, or twice that for a married couple.

 3. Are U.S. rates high or low?

 The 23.8% top rate (including the Obamacare add-on) ranks among the middle of the pack of countries in the Organization for Economic Cooperation and Development.
-France, with rates that top out at 30%, has among the highest rates on investments in the world.
-Some countries, such as Switzerland, have no specific federal capital gains tax but tax the sales at ordinary income rates.
-Others such as Belgium and Denmark exempt some stock sales held for at least a year from capital gains taxes.
+France, with rates that top out at 30%, has among the highest rates on investments.
+Some countries, such as Switzerland, have no specific capital gains tax but tax sales at ordinary income rates.
+Others such as Belgium and Denmark exempt some stock sales held for at least a year.

 4. Why are capital gains taxed lower than other income?